 MMA is one of my best fighting styles as it is current started around the 1920`s under other names but officially labelled MMA 1999.
 MMA some times known as cage fighting and is a combat sport which involves striking, grappling and ground fighting.
 It gives the practitioner an all round fighting skill IE on the ground, standing and grappling.
 MMA is based on the various martial arts some listed below:

 - Kick Boxing

-Very effective self defense system as it is full of aggression needed due to training techniques, it is possibly the nearest you will get to real life fight situation while sparring or competing in a competition.
-It’s a modern sport with a huge following which involves spectators and practitioners as it on the media more having a large fan base.
+A very effective self defense system which is full of aggression needed due to training techniques.
+This is is possibly the nearest you will get to real life fight situation while sparring or competing in a competition.
+It’s a modern sport with a huge following which involves spectators and practitioners as it in the media more having a large fan base.
 Not to the levels of boxing but being a modern fighting system it may one day over take boxing with regards to popularity.